South Carolina aims for 12th straight win over Vandy

 As for this season, the Gamecocks had a chance to beat ranked opponents Tennessee and Florida late, but big plays are biting Carolina.

 Coach Will Muschamp voiced frustration with a pass defense that’s allowing 8.7 yards per attempt.
-That’s not been customary under his watch in Columbia, which began in 2016: Carolina allowed 5.6, 5.2, 5.6 and 5.5 yards per pass in his four full seasons.
+That’s not been customary under his watch in Columbia, which began in 2016.

 “The bottom line is … you give up 10 explosive passes in two games and that’s way too many,” Muschamp said.
 “That’s something that’s frustrating.”